global-input/media-player-control-example/README.md

 ```
    yarn start
 ```
-Alternative, you may also try the [live running instance of this application](https://globalinput.co.uk/global-input-app/video-player).
+You may also try the [live running instance of this application](https://globalinput.co.uk/global-input-app/video-player).

-There is also [a simpler example](https://github.com/global-input/content-transfer-example) for you to get started with [the ReactJS library](https://github.com/global-input/global-input-react)